JonPSmith/MultiProgPackTool/README.md

 # `MultiProjPack` Tool

-This dotnet tool is designed to turn a significant section of code from an application into NuGet package.
+This `MultiProjPack` tool is designed to turn a significant section of code from an application into NuGet package.
 This allows you to break up a large application into sub-application based on the Domain-Driven Design (DDD)'s [bounded context](https://martinfowler.com/bliki/BoundedContext.html) approach, and turn them into NuGet packages.

 *NOTE: I cover this bounded context sub-application approach in [part 2 of my evolving modular monolith](#) series.*